In the studio

 David Bowie wrote ‘Space Oddity’ in late 1968 or early 1969.
 The earliest demo recording dates from January 1969, and was recorded at the bedsit in Clareville Grove, South Kensington, which he shared with Hermione Farthingale.

 The first studio version was recorded on 2 February 1969 at Morgan Studios in Willesden, London.
 This was for the Love You Till Tuesday film, and was produced by Jonathan Weston.
-Joining Bowie and singer/guitarist John ‘Hutch’ Hutchinson were bass guitarist Dave Clague, drummer Tat Meager, and Colin Wood on Hammond organ, Mellotron, and flute.
+Joining Bowie and singer/guitarist John ‘Hutch’ Hutchinson were bass guitarist Dave Clague, drummer Tat Meager, and Colin Wood on Hammond organ and Mellotron.

 This faster version has Hutch taking lead vocals on the Ground Control parts, Bowie playing Major Tom, and an ocarina solo.
 It was later released on the film’s soundtrack album, and an edited version on The Deram Anthology 1966-1968.